Sainava/EchoLens/README.md

-# FAFO: Toxicity GNN + Community Health Analysis
+# EchoLens: Toxicity GNN + Community Health Analysis

 This workspace contains a Jupyter-driven pipeline to:
 - Download or load a YouTube comments dataset with toxicity scores/labels